CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/flows/calling-other-flows.md

 Input variables can be passed into flows in the following ways:

 - For the [Run Flow][] block, input variables are configured using the Inputs property; for more information see [Run Flow Example][]
-- For the [Execute HTTP Request][TODO] block, input variables are configured within the body of the HttpRequest; for more information see [Http Request Inputs Example][TODO]
+- For the [Execute HTTP Request][] block, input variables are configured within the body of the HttpRequest; for more information see example of [Calling Another Flow][]

 ### Output Variables